Delgan/loguru/README.rst

 Asynchronous, Thread-safe, Multiprocess-safe
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 All sinks added to the |logger|_ are thread-safe by default.
-If you want async logging or need to use the same sink through different multiprocesses, you just have to ``enqueue`` the messages.
+They are not multiprocess-safe, but you can ``enqueue`` the messages to ensure logs integrity.
+This same argument can also be used if you want async logging.

 ::